NeghMC/LightFiles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository contains a simple file-system written in C. It is intended for embedded systems containing MCUs with limited resources.
-The file-system structure does not contain folders, all the files can be found globally with their "key" (an unsigned integer 0 to 126).
+The file-system structure does not contain folders, all the files can be found globally using their unique "key" (an unsigned integer 0 to 126).

-Functional requirements:
+Functional description:
 * Light - insignificant size comparing to the entire program size
-* Understandable - bases on logical and easy to understand concept
+* Simple - bases on logical and easy to understand concept
-* Simple - no need for complex configuration
+* Flexible - almost no need for configuration, short implementation time
-* Embedded - only the MCU has direct access to the memory

 ### Hardware requirements